Teradata/stacki/common/src/stack/graph_ql/README.md

 ## Installation

-You will [Docker](https://www.docker.com/products/docker-desktop) and [Docker Compose](https://docs.docker.com/compose/) to get started without a Stacki frontend.
+You will need [Docker](https://www.docker.com/products/docker-desktop) and [Docker Compose](https://docs.docker.com/compose/) to get started without a Stacki frontend.

 ## Getting Started

 Once you have Docker installed, just enter `docker-compose up` in this directory.
-Docker compose with build the images and seed the database with a frontend and two backends.
+Docker compose will build the images and seed the database with a frontend and two backends.
 Then just open your browser and go to `localhost:8000`.

 ### Adding new types to the schema

 New schema files must be added to the `app/schema` directory.
-If you are defining Query, Mutation, or Subscription types they must be extended.
+If you are defining Query, Mutation, or Subscription types, they must be extended.
 A server restart is required when adding new schema files.

 ```grapqhl
 extend type Query {